klingtnet/klingt.net/klingt.net/posts/blog-setup-part-1-digitalocean.rst

     chown -R www-data:www-data /var/www/klingt.net

-Nginx provides a sample configuration file that you can use as a basis for your *server blocks* or virtual host in Apache terms.
-To put it simply, a server block is a combination of server-name and ip/port indication.
+Nginx provides a sample configuration file that you can use as a basis for your *server blocks* or virtual hosts, to say it in Apache terms.
+To put it simply, a server block is a combination of server-name and ip/port specification.

 .. code:: sh

     cp /etc/nginx/sites-available/default /etc/nginx/sites-available/klingt.net

 Now we have a copy of the base configuration file that you can edit with the editor of your choice.
 We only need the last part that begins with ``Virtual Host configuration for example.com``.
-It's good practice to serve your website from ``www.domain.example`` as well as ``domain.example``.
+It's good practice to serve your main website from ``www.domain.example`` as well as ``domain.example``.
 It's possible to configure are redirect via `http status code 301 <http://www.wikiwand.com/en/HTTP_301>`_ from the ``www`` subdomain to the root domain or to add both urls to the ``server_name`` parameter, which is what I've done.
-My droplet has IPv6 enabled, so I have to add listen directive for this to: ``listen [::]:80``.
-I also had to change the ``root`` path to the directory I've created before: ``root /var/www/klingt.net/html/blog`` (remember to close all commands with an ``;``).
+Don't forget to change the ``root`` path to the directory you've created before: ``root /var/www/klingt.net/html/www;``.
 Now the configuration file should look something like this:

 .. code-block:: sh